 - Verb: turn on or as if on a pivot

 Or, in the case of Ross from Friends, it can be a last-ditch cry as you attempt to move furniture with your friends up a narrow and turning staircase.
-But let’s put it into marketing context.
+But before we can pivot, let me lay the groundwork.